Why do You Wake at 3.00 am Every Night? 17 Best Tips for Relaxed Sleep

 7. Have a warm bath before you retire

-A warm relaxing bath can do wonders for you before bedtime.
+A warm, relaxing bath can do wonders for you before bedtime.
 Make sure that it is a warm temperature, not too hot and add relaxing essential oils to soothe your mind and body.
-Aim for 20 minutes before bedtime to take your bath.

 8. Sit and do some quiet meditation practices to aid relaxation

 Take some time out before you go to bed to do some quiet meditation.
-This is an excellent way of clearing your mind from any worries or concerns that you have from your day and relaxing your mind and body before sleep.
+This is an excellent way of clearing your mind from any worries or concerns that you have from your day, and relaxing your mind and body before sleep.

 9. Practice mindfulness techniques

-Before you get into bed or whilst you are in bed take your mind off any worries or negative thoughts you may have with mindfulness.
+Before you get into bed or whilst you are in bed, take your mind off any worries or negative thoughts you may have with mindfulness.

 Mindfulness works by helping you to focus on the moment in time.
 It will help you to relax and unwind from any stress and anxiety by helping you to focus on what you are doing in the present moment, instead of things that have happened or that you perceive will happen.